SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * need to publish events for terms too

+* if sync fails and changes cancelled, leave user on edit page with their changes intact

 * check moving a taxonomy term to a different level

 * does oc taxonomy module have unit tests? if so bring them in